Lockout Tagout (LOTO) and the move to Lockout, Tagout, Try-out (LOTOTO)

 The responsible person MUST notify ALL affected individuals via radio, physical entry or the control room.
 This may require additional demarcation notification such as barrier tape or physical temporary barriers.

 The equipment is shut down as per the normal procedure specified by the company which, in turn, will follow the manufacturers' guidelines.
-The shutdown is in a methodical manner to avoid adding hazards arising from an emergency stop.
+The shutdown is methodical to avoid adding hazards arising from an emergency stop.

 In accordance with your company’s procedures, energy isolation devices should be locked out and tagged.
 Make sure only devices supplied by the employer are used.
 Plant locks must be applied with an appropriate multi-hasp and this will then have personal locks applied for each person involved in the job.
 For larger jobs, a lockout box may be needed to ensure the responsible person has control over a large number of padlocks and keys.
 Ideally, a personal lock should be fitted with an appropriate safe isolation warning tag.